Aimee Mann: 1990–1995: Solo beginnings, Whatever and I'm with Stupid

-Jon Brion co-produced Mann's first three albums.
+Jon Brion (pictured in 2004) co-produced Mann's first three albums.

 Mann recorded her first solo albums with the producer Jon Brion, who had been a member of the 'Til Tuesday touring band.
 Mann found working with Brion exciting and felt her songwriting improved with him.
 Together, they developed a sound that the Stereogum writer Doug Bleggi called "LA alternative".
 Mann's debut solo album, Whatever, was released in 1993 on the independent label Imago.
 It earned positive reviews but did not meet sales expectations.
 In 1994, Mann moved to Los Angeles.
 She also toured as part of the British band Squeeze, playing her own songs and songs by Squeeze.
+In 1995, Mann lived for about six months in London, where she befriended the Labour politician Tony Banks, a fan of her music.

 After Mann finished her second album, I'm with Stupid, Imago encountered financial problems and delayed its release.
-Imago eventually sold it to Geffen, which signed Mann in 1994 and released I'm with Stupid in 1995.
+Imago eventually sold it to Geffen, which signed Mann in 1994 and released the album in 1995.
 According to Pitchfork, while Mann's solo albums demonstrated she was "a witty, self-possessed songwriter", she was still failing to meet commercial expectations, with sales in the low six figures.
 Mann began to be seen as a relic of the 1980s.
 Dick Wingate, the executive who signed 'Til Tuesday to Epic, described her as "the model of an artist who has been chewed up and spit out by the music business", whose disappointment and bad luck had made her distrustful of record labels.

 1995–1999: Film work and Magnolia

-Mann recorded a cover of the 1968 song "One" by Harry Nillson for the 1995 tribute album For the Love of Harry: Everybody Sings Nilsson.
+Mann recorded a cover of the 1968 song "One" by Harry Nilsson for the 1995 tribute album For the Love of Harry: Everybody Sings Nilsson.
 She wrote "Wise Up" for the 1996 film Jerry Maguire, but the director, Cameron Crowe, felt it did not fit.
 It was included on the Jerry Maguire soundtrack.
 In 1997, Mann recorded a cover of "Nobody Does It Better", the theme song of the 1977 James Bond film The Spy Who Loved Me, for the album Shaken and Stirred: The David Arnold James Bond Project.
 Mann contributed her song "Amateur" to the film Sliding Doors and made a cameo in the film The Big Lebowski as a German nihilist, both released in 1998.